This data is open to the public? Really?

 Legally it isn't, and we will not assist you in censoring public documents.

 No database exists (yet) for pre-1950 licenses, but the original handwritten ledgers were microfilmed.
-The 1908-1929 index microfilms were recently digitized and put online for free public use; they were won in a 2015 Fredom of Information lawsuit.
-And the 1930-1972 index microfilms have been obtained in a 2016 Freedom of Information lawsuit, but are not online yet.
-They're being scanned, turned into the first digital image copies, and will be uploaded to the Internet Archive in very early 2017.
+The 1908-1929 index microfilms were recently digitized and put online for free public use; they were won in a 2015 Freedom of Information lawsuit.
+And the 1930-1972 index microfilms were won in a separate 2016 Freedom of Information lawsuit, and were uploaded to the Internet Archive in early 2017.

 There is also a totally separate record database that indexes the NYC Health Department marriage certificates up through 1937, which was created by the combined volunteer efforts of two non-profit genealogical groups.
 Note that marriage certificates and marriage licenses are not the same thing.
 Read more about the many different kinds of New York City marriage records.